osnr/buffaloe/README.md

 <img width="500" src="screenshot.png"></img>

 It's written in ClojureScript with the Om library.
-I'll write more about this later, but there are two backend logic engines (you can choose in the upper-right):
+I'll write more about this later (it took me a long time to find these two solutions, and I have a graveyard of things I tried that were too hard or wouldn't work), but there are two backend logic engines (you can choose in the upper-right):

 1. core.logic: I [rewrote buffalo.pl using core.logic's dcg package](src/buffaloe/grammar.cljs).
-(Actually, I had to use a [random fork](https://github.com/aamedina/cljs.core.logic) of core.logic which brings DCGs and some other stuff over to ClojureScript from the Clojure version.)
+(Actually, I had to use [an old fork](https://github.com/aamedina/cljs.core.logic) of core.logic which brings DCGs and some other stuff over to ClojureScript from the Clojure version.)
 Then I just call it with your input, get a parse tree, and [graph that](src/buffaloe/graph.cljs).
 (I wrote the [dagre-react library](https://github.com/osnr/dagre-react) to do my layout for me while sticking to the Om/React rendering model.)

 2. Prolog: Yes, this is actually a Prolog program running in your browser.
 No server at all.
 I [slightly modified](prolog/buffalo.pl) the original Prolog DCG code to cut out the tree drawing stuff, to reimplement some SWI Prolog standard library functions, and to accept input as command-line arguments.